michaelschaub/michaelschaub.github.io/publications.md

 You can search in the abstracts using the quicksearch box below.
 The official publication pages can be accessed through the link given \[DOI].
 If a preprint version is available it can be found by clicking on \[URL].
-Links to press coverage are listed under \[Review].
+Links to press coverage are listed under \[Comment].

 A list of my publications is also available on [Google Scholar](https://scholar.google.com/citations?hl=en&user=FCGOxvYAAAAJ&view_op=list_works){:target="_blank"}.